 Color is secondary to type, structure, and soundness and color should not play a roll in how much a Newfoundland dog costs.

 Acceptable Newfoundland Dog Colors in Canada

-The traditional color is black.
+The traditional and most common color is black.

 In the Landseer variety, the base color is white with black markings.